Laragear/Turnstile/README.md

 ## Security

-If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please [report it using the online form](https://github.com/Laragear/Turnstile/security).

 # License